Descon 2 Chinese Fire Arrow Original Design / Scratch Built

 History

-I've built a number o' these rockets, most o' them small ones as described in this article.
-Avast!
-I have built a full-scale model with a 6' x 1" bamboo pole, and a 4" diameter fiberglassed airframe.
-Arrr!
+I've built a number o' these rockets, me bucko, matey, most o' them small ones as described in this article.
+I have built a full-scale model with a 6' x 1" bamboo pole, ya bilge rat, and a 4" diameter fiberglassed airframe.
 This one had 2x29mm motor mounts, and I flew it successfully several times.
-However, eventually it be destroyed in a crash when only one o' t' two G80 motors ignited on launch.
+However, matey, eventually it was destroyed in a crash when only one o' t' two G80 motors ignited on launch.

 [Picture][Picture]